 Receivables represent amounts due from grants or funding which have been approved but not received.
 All receivables are reported at estimated collectible amounts.
+There were no receivables as of June 30, 2017.

 Capital Assets

 Property and equipment are recorded at acquisition cost, if purchased, or the fair value on the date received, if donated.
 The cost of routine maintenance and repairs is expensed as incurred.
 Expenditures which materially extend the economic lives, change capacities, or improve the efficiency of the related assets are capitalized.
 Upon sale or retirement, the cost and related accumulated depreciation are removed from the respective accounts, and the resulting gain or loss, if any, is included in the statement of activities.
 Depreciation is provided using the straight-line method over the estimated useful lives of the assets, ranging from three to seven years, or over the term of the lease for leasehold improvements, if less.
 The Organization follows the practice of capitalizing all expenditures for property and equipment items over \$5,000.